fortinetdev/terraform-provider-fortimanager/website/docs/r/fortimanager_object_switchcontroller_customcommand.html.markdown

 ---

 # fortimanager_object_switchcontroller_customcommand
 Configure the FortiGate switch controller to send custom commands to managed FortiSwitch devices.
+Applies to `FortiManager >= 7.0 and Controlled FortiOS >= 6.4`.

 ## Argument Reference